 - 1.4l water tank

 Although not as fashionable as espresso machines, filter coffee machines are a great way to get a smooth tasting coffee.
 And, as the Smeg DCF02 Drip Filter Coffee Machine proves, a functional machine doesn’t have to be restricted to functional looks.
+My initial review sample had a few cosmetic issues with the build quality, but I’ve been sent a new version of the machine, which rectifies the issues.

 Smeg DCF02 Drip Filter Coffee Machine – What you need to know